US Still In Open Skies Treaty, Needs Evidence To Support Exit - Envoy To Russia Nominee - UrduPoint

 US Still In Open Skies Treaty, Needs Evidence To Support Exit - Envoy To Russia Nominee

-The United States is still in the Open Skies Treaty and would need substantial evidence to support leaving it, nominee for US Ambassador to Russia John Sullivan said during a Senate confirmation hearing on Wednesday
+WASHINGTON (UrduPoint News / Sputnik - 31st October, 2019) The United States is still in the Open Skies Treaty and would need substantial evidence to support leaving it, nominee for US Ambassador to Russia John Sullivan said during a Senate confirmation hearing on Wednesday.

 Earlier, US media reported US President Donald Trump had signed a document to quit the Open Skies Treaty - a move Russian Foreign Minister Sergey Lavrov on Monday said would be regrettable.
 The treaty, signed by more than 30 nations, allows for mutual surveillance flights to boost military transparency.